 Will I be taken off in Ketchikan, the next port?
 What about Brian – does he have it too?
 What about the kids?
 Will they get COVID now?

 Being separated from my husband, Brian was NOT how we planned to spend the cruise.
-Being a good husband, Brian interjected and said he would move with me to the isolation cabin.
-While I appreciated the thought and devotion, I protested!
+Being a good husband, Brian offered to move with me to the isolation cabin.

 COVID Isolation On A Cruise